 Many international visitors to the USA, whether for work, study, or pleasure, need more certainty regarding the duration of their stay, especially when circumstances change or unexpected events arise.
 They find themselves grappling with the question, can I extend my visa stay in the USA?”

 This concern is significant.
 Overstaying without proper authorization can lead to severe consequences, such as deportation, fines, or bans from re-entering the country in the future.
-Navigating the immigration system can be complex, creating stress and worry for many.
+It can be challenging to navigate the immigration system, causing stress and worry for many people.

 Fortunately, the U.S. government does provide avenues for visa extensions in certain situations.
 You must apply before your visa expires and consult with an immigration attorney to ensure you meet all the criteria.
 With the proper guidance, extending your visa can be a seamless process.